Healthy Lifestyle Programs

-The following programs are available in NY, and have been shown to be effective in helping people manage their arthritis.
-Learn more about how you can take charge of your arthritis!
+The following programs are available in NY, and have been shown to be effective in helping people manage their symptoms.
+Learn more about how you can take charge of your health!

 Chronic Disease Self Management Program (CDSMP)